Dynamics of powerful radio galaxies: Discussion

-To test the analytical models, we compare the dynamics of the four key model classes introduced above to the results of hydrodynamic simulations run using the PLUTO code \citep{Mignone+2007}.
-Below, we describe the existing simulations run by \citet{Yates+2022} for powerful FR-II radio galaxies, and test the analytical models by comparing the predicted evolution of the source length, lobe axis ratio, and jet-head pressure throughout the source lifetime to the simulation results.
+To test the analytical models, we compare the dynamics of the four key model classes introduced above to the results of hydrodynamic simulations run using the PLUTO code~\citep{Mignone+2007}.
+Below, we describe the existing simulations run by \citet{Yates+2022} for powerful FR-II radio galaxies and test the analytical models by comparing the predicted evolution of the source length, lobe axis ratio, and jet-head pressure throughout the source lifetime to the simulation results.

-\subsubsection{Hydrodynamic simulation dynamics}
+\subsubsection{Hydrodynamic Simulation Dynamics}

 The hydrodynamic simulations of \citet{Yates+2022} consider an initially conical jet of half-opening angle $\theta_{j} = 10$ degrees and bulk flow with Lorentz factor $\gamma_j = 5$.
-Their high-powered jet ($Q = 3 \times 10^{38}$\,W) expands into a spherically symmetric King profile with core density of $\rho_c = 2.41\times10^{-24}$\,kg\,m$^{-3}$, core radius of $r_c = 144$\,kpc, and slope described by the coefficient $\beta' = 0.38$ \citep[for details, see][]{Yates+2021}.
-Those authors consider both jets located at the centre of the gas distribution, as well as offset jets.
-In this review, we will only consider their cluster-centred jet simulation as the theory underpinning the analytical models assumes a spherically symmetric environment.
-Their simulations result in lobed \citet{Fanaroff+1974} Type-II sources forming on a timescale of $\sim1$\,Myr, and consider the late-time evolution up to an age of 35.1\,Myr.
+Their high-powered jet ($Q = 3 \times 10^{38}$\,W) expands into a spherically symmetric King profile with a core density of $\rho_c = 2.41\times10^{-24}$\,kg\,m$^{-3}$, core radius of $r_c = 144$\,kpc, and slope described by the coefficient $\beta' = 0.38$ (for details, see \citep{Yates+2021}).
+Those authors considered both jets located at the centre of the gas distribution, as well as offset jets.
+In this review, we will only consider their cluster-centred jet simulation, as the theory underpinning the analytical models assumes a spherically symmetric environment.
+Their simulations resulted in lobed \citet{Fanaroff+1974} Type-II sources forming on a timescale of $\sim$1\,Myr, and considered the late-time evolution up to an age of 35.1\,Myr.

-We extract time series for the evolution of the source length, the lobe axis ratio, and the jet-head pressure from the hydrodynamic simulation outputs \citep[for details, see][]{Turner+2023}.
-These are critical dynamical quantities in calculation of both the source evolution and the radio-frequency synchrotron emission, and thus should be considered to assess the accuracy of the analytical models.
+We extract time series for the evolution of the source length, the lobe axis ratio, and the jet-head pressure from the hydrodynamic simulation outputs (for details, see \citep{Turner+2023}).
+These are critical dynamical quantities in calculation of both the source evolution and the radio-frequency synchrotron emission, and thus, should be considered to assess the accuracy of the analytical models.
 The potentially more informative lobe volume and volume-weighted pressure are poorly constrained prior to lobe formation as large regions near the core remain partially occupied by ambient gas; the calculation of these quantities in the hydrodynamical simulation is highly dependent on the threshold used to separate ambient gas from the jet plasma.

-\subsubsection{Accuracy of analytical models}
+\subsubsection{Accuracy of Analytical Models}